Last updated on March 31st, 2022

 Who should install decking in the garden?

 Installing decking in most situations requires skill and experience to ensure long-term structural integrity but also a smart finish.
 As a result, it’s always best to use an experienced landscaping contractor.
-To find someone in your area, click here to find a tradesperson.

 Do I need planning permission or building regulations for garden decking?